exposit/pythia-oracle/HELP.md

 If 'debug' is set to True, you'll get a lot more messaging than default.
 Some of it might even be useful if you're having an issue.
 Most of it is simple notifications and should be ignored.

+If there are entries in the "backup_behavior" list, specifically "app_start" and/or "app_exit", Pythia will zip up your save folder when one of those events occurs.
+If this list is empty, no backups will be made at all.

+If the backup_limit is set to 0, Pythia will keep all backups.
+If it's set to a negative number, no backups at all will be made (regardless of backup_behavior).
+If it's set to a positive number, only up to that number of backups will be made, and older ones will be deleted when a new one is made.

 ##Title Screen

 When creating a new game, you'll be given the option of a scenario or "blank" game.
 You'll generally want to choose "Blank" or "No Template".